maptv/decalendar/docs/deciday.md

 | Jan 3  | -2  |
 | Jan 4  | -3  |

 ## File renaming shell program

+I thought about creating a shell program that rename files based on metadata, but decided to use my clipboard manager to insert timestamps, e.g. 2023-06-25.65760D, instead.

 Rename files based on time stamp in file metadata?
 What files will I want to rename like this?